 Burger boxes have come a long way since their humble beginnings as plain cardboard containers.
 As the fast-food industry has grown and evolved, so have the boxes that hold our favourite burgers.
 Let’s take a look at the evolution of burger boxes, from simple to stylish.

 Pepsi VS Coca Cola: The war since ages

 When The Coca-Cola Company realized that a large proportion of their customers consumed sugary, caffeinated beverages instead of coffee in the morning, they decided to launch an aggressive marketing campaign to promote themselves as early risers customers.
 “Morning Coke” was launched in several test cities in 1988.
-The idea was that it was easier to take a cold drink of soft drinks than a glass of hot water.
+The idea was that taking a cold drink of soft drink was easier than a glass of hot water.
 Isn’t it an interesting fact about Coca Cola?

-Our favorite beverage Coca Cola got in space in 1985 and was able to beat Pepsi by 8 hours.
-Coca Cola Fun Fact: This space race mattered to us more than the 1960’s space race.
+Our favourite beverage Coca Cola got into space in 1985 and was able to beat Pepsi by 8 hours.
+Coca Cola Fun Fact: This space race mattered to us more than the 1960s space race.

 Coca Cola Logo was designed by a Bookkeeper